Rabies virus

-Rabies virus, scientific name Rabies lyssavirus, is a neurotropic virus that causes rabies in humans and animals.
-Rabies transmission can occur through the saliva of animals and less commonly through contact with human saliva.
-Rabies lyssavirus, like many rhabdoviruses, has an extremely wide host range.
+Rabies virus (Lyssavirus rabies) is a neurotropic virus that causes rabies in animals, including humans.
+It can cause violence, hydrophobia, and fever.
+Rabies transmission can also occur through the saliva of animals and less commonly through contact with human saliva.
+Rabies virus, like many rhabdoviruses, has an extremely wide host range.
 In the wild it has been found infecting many mammalian species, while in the laboratory it has been found that birds can be infected, as well as cell cultures from mammals, birds, reptiles and insects.
-Rabies is reported in more than 150 countries on all continents, with the exclusion of Antarctica.
+Rabies is reported in more than 150 countries and on all continents except Antarctica.
 The main burden of disease is reported in Asia and Africa, but some cases have been reported also in Europe in the past 10 years, especially in returning travellers.

-Rabies lyssavirus has a cylindrical morphology and is a member of the Lyssavirus genus of the Rhabdoviridae family.
+Rabies virus has a cylindrical morphology and is a member of the Lyssavirus genus of the Rhabdoviridae family.
 These viruses are enveloped and have a single stranded RNA genome with negative-sense.
 The genetic information is packaged as a ribonucleoprotein complex in which RNA is tightly bound by the viral nucleoprotein.
 The RNA genome of the virus encodes five genes whose order is highly conserved.
 These genes code for nucleoprotein (N), phosphoprotein (P), matrix protein (M), glycoprotein (G) and the viral RNA polymerase (L).
 The complete genome sequences range from 11,615 to 11,966 nt in length.